troyrusso/WeightedGreedySampling/README.md

 The project is designed to be run as an automated pipeline on a SLURM-based HPC cluster.
 The scripts for managing the workflow are located in `Code/Cluster/` and are numbered in the order they should be run.

-1.  `0_PreprocessData.sh`: This script executes a Python script that downloads all 15+ benchmark datasets from their sources (UCI, Kaggle Hub, StatLib/pmlb), preprocesses them into a clean format, and saves them as `.pkl` files in the `Data/processed/` directory. **Note:** This requires a `kaggle.json` API token to be set up on the machine.
+1.  `0_PreprocessData.sh`: This script executes a Python script that downloads all 15+ benchmark datasets from their sources (UCI, Kaggle Hub, StatLib/pmlb), preprocesses them into a clean format, and saves them as `.pkl` files in the `Data/processed/` directory.

 2.  `1_CreateSimulationSbatch.py`: This Python script automatically discovers all processed datasets and generates a master job script (e.g., `master_job_LinearRegressionPredictor.sbatch`) for each machine learning model you wish to test.
 Each master script uses a **SLURM job array** to parallelize the simulation across all datasets and all `N` replications.
-Note that the user should edit to the appropriate parition name in the function `create_master_sbatch` found in the file `utils/Auxiliary/GenerateJobs.py`.
+**Note:** The user can edit to the appropriate parition name (amongst other cluster inputs) in the function `create_master_sbatch` found in the file `utils/Auxiliary/GenerateJobs.py`.

 3.  `2_RunAllSimulations.sh`: This shell script finds and submits all the generated master jobs to the SLURM scheduler.